charity-base/charity-base-api/docs/getting-started.md

 }
 ```

-> Whitespace in the query doesn't affect the response - the newlines and indentation here are just for readability.
+> Whitespace in the query doesn't affect the response - the newlines and
+> indentation are just for readability.

 ### Response

-We get back a JSON response which can contain a `data` object and an `errors` array:
+We get back a JSON response which can contain a `data` object and an `errors`
+array:

 ```json
 {